MostafaGalal1/Dots_and_Boxes/README.md

 # Dots_and_Boxes
-Program that simulates real-world game dots and boxes
+Program that simulates real-world game dots and boxes with graphical interface